Green Sanctuary Committee Charter

-The Green Sanctuary Committee was approved by the Standing Committee the spring od 2011 as a new Annual Committee whose purpose is to guide our congregation through the process of attaining Green Sanctuary Status through the Unitarian Universalist Association (UUA).
+The Green Sanctuary Committee was approved by the Standing Committee in the spring of 2011 as a new Annual Committee, whose purpose is to guide our congregation through the process of attaining Green Sanctuary Status through the Unitarian Universalist Association (UUA).
 The following Charter was presented and approved.

 The Green Sanctuary Committee will be established to help the Winchester Unitarian Society pursue the part of its mission in the area of environmental responsibility and to further affirm and promote the UU seventh principle, “Respect for the interdependent web of all existence of which we are a part.”

 · To provide programs for both the Congregation and the wider community that will help integrate the UU Seventh Principle into our lives, both practically and spiritually.